ShuhuiChen/CardGame-IOS-App/README.md

 player score & CPU score will change conresponding to the cards values user and NPC get.

-user get one points if user's card if greater than NPC's card NPC get one points if NPC's card if greater than user's card
+user get one points if user's card if greater than NPC's card.
+NPC get one points if NPC's card if greater than user's card.

 ![image](https://user-images.githubusercontent.com/36015822/114865230-8a39ff00-9e24-11eb-8b40-49a6203c095c.png)